 Our main flight was from JFK so I’d first need reposition flights to JFK.
 I was able to get the Southwest Companion Pass again for 2017 and 2018 through Marriott’s vacation package (now expired), but Southwest only flew to New York LaGuardia (LGA).
 The combination of the higher point costs due the lateness of my booking and the extra cost and hassle of the LGA to JFK shuttle made it less appealing.
 Looking around, I knew Delta’s award chart between Raleigh (RDU) and JFK was 5k one way and was able to find space for the outbound.
 For the return reposition, the monetary cost for JFK to RDU on American Airlines was about US$68 each so I booked it using my Citi Prestige and Thankyou Points at a 1TY:1.6¢ ratio (recently devalued) for a total of 8524 TY points total.
 That total USA to SCL cost was equivalent the deal we got from 2 years ago.

-The difficult award booking was to go from SCL to El Chaltén.
+The difficult booking was to go from SCL to El Chaltén.
 From my last trip, I know I can get 2 roundtrip tickets to Punta Arenas (PUQ), the Chilean portal to Patagonia, for roughly US$380 for 2 tickets.
-The problem with that is the bus we’d have to take from Puerto Natales to El Calafate on runs 3 times a week (though switchbacktravel says otherwise) and the times didn’t fit our schedule.
-That brought us to trying to fly to El Calafate Airport (FTE), which was not cheap at about US$433 each.
+The problem with that is the bus we’d have to take from Puerto Natales to El Calafate only runs 3 times a week (though switchbacktravel says otherwise) and the times didn’t fit our schedule.
+That brought us to trying to fly to El Calafate Airport (FTE), which was not cheap at about USD$433 each.
 The other option was using 25k Delta miles as Milevalue detailed for flights in Argentina, but the award space was problematic so close to the date.
 Sometimes you just have to take the hit to make a tight itinerary work.
 I redeemed 46379 TY points at 1TY:1.33¢ ratio (again this has devalued since) and US$250 for 2 round trip tickets on Aerolineas Argentinas from SCL to FTE with a stop in Buenos Aires (EZE, AEP).
-I could have used all TY points as I had thought the US$250 through the Thankyou Portal would qualify for Citi Prestige’s travel credit, but it did not.
+I could have used all TY points as I had thought spending US$250 through the Thankyou Portal would qualify for Citi Prestige’s travel credit, but it did not.

 To maximize our point earnings, we would try to have our Aeromexico flights applied to Alaskan Airlines and Aerolineas Argentinas to Delta based on mileage earnings.

 That was it insofar as bookings I made ahead of time.
-I probably should have book bus tickets from FTE to El Chaltén ahead of time, but I figure it would be easier to figure out on the ground and we had a whole day to get to El Chaltén.
+I probably should have book bus tickets from FTE to El Chaltén ahead of time, but I figure it would be easier to figure out on the ground as we did for TDP and we had a whole day to get to El Chaltén.
 Part of it was also because I was still planning fatigued and got lazy diving into my online research.
 The information I found online in a brief search at the time was not clear as to if the buses went to El Chaltén from the airport or if it only left from El Calafate central.
 As you’ll see, we got there.

 The plan for this trip was to just get off the plane and trek, so our equipment was our standard backpacking/trekking loadout.
 I scheduled enough time between all our separate flight segments so we would be able to go through immigration/customs and pickup our bags if we needed to, but of course our preference was to carry on the entire time and hopefully transiting through the international terminal without exiting, specifically at SCL.
-We both had our backpacking packs (Ospery Aether 70 M & REI Crestrail 65 XS), which I’ve had no problems on except in California.
+We both had our backpacking packs (Ospery Aether 70 M & REI Crestrail 65 XS), which I’ve had no problems carrying on except in California.
 To be sure, our equipment was pretty minimum and it’s good that most outdoor gear are trending toward the light and compact direction.